Gesture Recognition Python* Demo¶

 -h option to see the following usage message:

 usage: gesture_recognition_demo.py [-h] -m_a ACTION_MODEL -m_d DETECTION_MODEL -i INPUT [-o OUTPUT] [-limit OUTPUT_LIMIT] -c CLASS_MAP [-s SAMPLES_DIR] [-t ACTION_THRESHOLD] [-d DEVICE] [--no_show] [-u UTILIZATION_MONITORS] Options: -h, --help Show this help message and exit. -m_a ACTION_MODEL, --action_model ACTION_MODEL Required.
 Path to an .xml file with a trained gesture recognition model. -m_d DETECTION_MODEL, --detection_model DETECTION_MODEL Required.
 Path to an .xml file with a trained person detector model. -i INPUT, --input INPUT Required.
-Path to a video file or a device node of a webcam. -o OUTPUT, --output OUTPUT Optional.
+Path to a video file or a device node of a web-camera. -o OUTPUT, --output OUTPUT Optional.
 Name of the output file(s) to save. -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT Optional.
 Number of frames to store in output.
 If 0 is set, all frames are stored. -c CLASS_MAP, --class_map CLASS_MAP Required.
 Path to a file with gesture classes. -s SAMPLES_DIR, --samples_dir SAMPLES_DIR Optional.
 Path to a directory with video samples of gestures. -t ACTION_THRESHOLD, --action_threshold ACTION_THRESHOLD Optional.
 Threshold for the predicted score of an action. -d DEVICE, --device DEVICE Optional.
-Specify the target device to infer on: CPU, GPU, HDDL or MYRIAD.
-The demo will look for a suitable plugin for device specified (by default, it is CPU). --no_show Optional.
+Specify a device to infer on (the list of available devices is shown below).
+Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
+Use '-d MULTI:<comma-separated_devices_list>' format to specify MULTI plugin.
+Default is CPU --no_show Optional.
 Do not visualize inference results. -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS Optional.
 List of monitors to show initially.

 Running the application with an empty list of options yields the short version of the usage message and an error message.